When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Famous People Named Milo

-Seal the deal with your name choice by reviewing this list of celebrities who share the name Milo.
-Many of these famous people named Milo are global figures in pop culture or politics.
-Clearly, a Milo can do anything!
+Seal the deal with your name choice by reviewing this list of celebrities who share the name.
+Many of these famous people are global figures in pop culture, proving the name has star power.

-• Milo Manheim: American Disney Channel movie actor, “Zombies” and “Dancing With the Stars.”
+• Milo Manheim: American Disney Channel actor known for “Zombies” and “Dancing With the Stars.”

-• Milo Parker: British film actor, “Miss Peregrine’s Home for Peculiar Children.”
+• Milo Parker: British film actor, known for “Miss Peregrine’s Home for Peculiar Children.”

 Milo in Popular Culture

-• Milo: Main character in the 1961 children’s novel “The Phantom Tollbooth.”
+• Milo: The curious main character in Norton Juster’s classic children’s novel “The Phantom Tollbooth.”

-• Milo Bloom: Comic strip character, “Bloom County.”
+• Milo Bloom: A central character in the beloved comic strip “Bloom County.”

-• Milo Murphy: Main character, “Milo Murphy’s Law.”
+• Milo Murphy: The unlucky but optimistic protagonist of “Milo Murphy’s Law.”

 Is Milo a Common Dog Name?

 Yes!
-Milo is a common nickname for various Italian or other European names.
-Names like Miles, Emilio, Emil, or Camillo use Milo as a nickname.
-In Eastern Europe, the Slavic name Miloslav is nicknamed Milo.
+While Milo stands alone perfectly, it acts as a common nickname for various Italian or European names.
+Names like Miles, Emilio, Emil, or Camillo can use Milo as a diminutive.
+In Eastern Europe, the Slavic name Miloslav is often shortened to Milo.

 What Does Milo Mean in French?

-Milo is a signature drink of Australia, often described as a “crunchy milk drink” (3).
-This chocolate-flavored beverage was designed to be healthy.
-Debuting in the early 20th century, this drink is still a part of Australian childhoods.
+Milo is a signature malted powder drink from Australia, often described as a “crunchy milk drink” (3).
+Debuting in the early 20th century, this chocolate-flavored beverage is a staple of Australian childhoods and is sold globally.

 Feedback: Was This Article Helpful?